 ONLINE CLASS REGISTRATIONThe Language of Lament: Hurting and Healing with the Psalms

-Join Dr. Cliff Barbarick and Andy Johnson for a four-session class exploring how to express lament during this season of loss where we all find ourselves.
+Join Dr. Cliff Barbarick and Andy Johnson for a three-session class exploring how to express lament during this season of loss where we all find ourselves.

-There will be two sections for the class, each meeting once a week for four weeks.
+There will be two sections for the class, each meeting once a week for three weeks.
 Each session will last around an hour and 15 minutes.

 (To figure out what time that would be locally, you can go to https://www.thetimezoneconverter.com/.
 Compare the time listed above in Dallas, Texas, to your local time.)